mckenziekkilburn/kickstarter-analysis/README.md

 ## Analysis and Challenges

-### When inspecting the Outcomes Based on Launch Date chart, we can see that early in the year months are more than likely foing to be more successful than later in the year.
+### When inspecting the Outcomes Based on Launch Date chart, we can see that early in the year months are going to be more successful than fall/winter months.

 ![Theater_Outcomes_vs_Launch](https://github.com/mckenziekkilburn/kickstarter-analysis/blob/master/resources/Theater_Outcomes_vs_Launch.png)

-### As shown in the image below,
+### As shown in the image below, the lower the dollar amount range is the more they were successful.
+The higher the amount ranges go for, the higher percentage we have for failure.

 ![Outcomes_VS_Goals](https://github.com/mckenziekkilburn/kickstarter-analysis/blob/master/resources/Outcomes_VS_Goals.png)